 Bird watching is one of the fastest growing forms of outdoor recreational activity in the country.
 Each year millions of people discover for the first time, the joys of bird watching.
 You can watch birds just about everywhere in the national parks, wildlife refuges, or right in your own back yard.
 More than 65 million Americans of all ages watch, feed, and landscape for birds.
 All it takes to get their attention is food, water, shelter, and a place to raise their young.

-Bird watching is very popular on Reelfoot Lake because of the abundance of species that can be observed throughout the year.
+Bird watching is very popular on Reelfoot Lake because of the abundance of species that can be observed throughout the year, since we are located on the Mississippi Fly Way.
 There are over 240 plus species in the Reelfoot Lake area.
 They include shorebirds, warblers, songbirds, herons, egrets, rails, bittern, osprey and many others.
 The huge white pelicans have made a home at Reelfoot Lake and return in the spring and fall migration by the thousands.

 This year (June 2015) Many gathered at Reelfoot Lake for a Butterfly Count.Pipevine Swallowtail 3, Zebra Sw.
 19, E. Tiger Sw.
 23, Spicebush Sw.
 4, Cabbage White 11, Clouded Sulphur 1, Orange Su.
 7, Cloudless Su.
 9, 1Bronze Copper 2, E. Tailed-Blue 9, ‘Summer’ Spring Azure 20, Am.
 Snout 28, Gr.
 Spangled Fritillary 3, Phaon Crescent 3, Pearl Cr.
 16, Question Mark 4, E. Comma 4, Am.
 Lady 1, Red Admiral 6, Com.
 Buckeye 9, Red-spotted Purple 3, Viceroy 14, Hackberry Emperor 3, Tawny Em.
 1, Monarch 3, Silver-spotted Skipper 12, Horace’s Duskywing 1, Com.
 Sootywing 1, Least Sk.
 16, Little Glassywing 1, 2Yehl Sk.
 11, Broad-winged Sk.
 17, Dun Sk.
 8. Unidentified: Dark Swallowtail sp.
 6, Brushfoot sp.
 5. Total 33 species, 284 individuals.
 Field Notes: Dragonfly numbers were extremely high and predation seemed to have substantially impacted butterfly numbers.
 Almost all open areas, even with good nectar sources, were nearly devoid of butterflies, but dragonflies were thick and patrolling the areas.
 We noted several occasions when we flushed a butterfly for it only to be captured by a dragonfly.1Rare in TN.
 5th consecutive year seen.
 2High number of this uncommon species in TN.